-Sole plates are the first structural timber component installed on-site.
+The Sole plate is the first structural timber component installed on-site.
 Its purpose is to set out the building, transfer loads to the foundations and provide a level base for erecting the wall panels.
 All structural timber should be located at least 150mm above finished external ground level, except for localised ramping (incorporating satisfactory drainage and ventilation detailing) around door openings.

-Sole plates should be fixed to the foundations with shot fired nails.
-Proprietary sole plate fixings, anchors, brackets or straps may be used, subject to suitable third-party certification or as specified by a Structural Engineer.
+Sole plates should be fixed to the foundations with shot fired nails, proprietary sole plate fixings, anchors, brackets or straps as specified by a Structural Engineer.